-Separating fact from fiction: A guide on critical thinking
+Separating fact from fiction: A guide to critical thinking

 How can we limit the impact of viral falsehoods in the Information Age?
-How can we guard against being manipulated by people who count our clicks as cash?
-What would...
+How can we guard against being manipulated?
+What would Jesus share?
 Read More

 How to rethink your church’s direct mail strategy

 Physical mail is not out for the count.
 Revisit your mail strategy and think about when and why you might send paper to people via their local mail carrier.
 Read More